 Log level: Select from which severity level an SNMP trap is to be sent.
-The selected severity level and all lower severity levels are logged. , select the 2-Critical, severity level SNMP traps are sent for om this level and from the 1-Alarm and 0-Emergency severity Version: Select if the traps are to be created and sent according to the SNMPv2c (v2c) or SNMPv3 (v3) protocol.
-Notification type: Select if the occurrences are sent as Trap or Inform packet. packets require a confirmation of the Network Management Sys - ufirmation is not available, the transmission is repeated.
+The selected severity level and all lower severity levels are logged. occurrences u select the 2 - Critical , severity level SNMP traps are sent for from this level and from the 1 - Alarm and 0 - Emergency severity levels.
+Version: Select if the traps are to be created and sent according to the SNMPv2c (v2c) or SNMPv3 (v3) protocol.